petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-paas-go-live-checklist.md

 ### Auto-Scaling

 If you have clustering configured, you should activate and test auto-scaling in your environment before going live.
-See [Auto-Scaling](../manage-and-optimize/auto-scaling.md) for more information.
+See [Scaling the Liferay Service](../manage-and-optimize/scaling-the-liferay-service.md) for more information.

 ### Disaster Recovery